John Hockenberry – “Ashley X: Straight on till mourning”

 Here are a few excerpts:

 "It is odd to hear the many criticisms and challenges to the Ashley Treatment (a considerable number from disability activists) called ‘lofty talk about human dignity.’
-It’s curious to imagine that human dignity is somehow removed from reality while the Ashley family’s lofty talk about parental love and nurturing that forms the basis for their decision to medically stunt their daughter’s growth and interrupt her biological development is, in contrast, a response to pragmatic reality."
+It’s curious to imagine that human dignity is somehow removed from reality while the Ashley family’s lofty talk about parental love and nurturing that forms the basis for their decision to medically stunt their daughter’s growth and interrupt her biological development is, in contrast, a response to pragmatic reality."and

 "Disability has nothing to do with the morality of the Ashley Treatment."